 Please read this page with care if you find your SSD can’t be recognized by PC:

-Step 4: select This PC in the left sidebar if you need to recover files located in a certain partition on SSD.
-Then, specify the SSD partition in the right-hand panel.
+Step 4: select Logical Drives if you need to recover files located in a certain partition on SSD.
+Then, look for the SSD partition in the list.

-Please note: if the target SSD includes only one partition or it becomes RAW suddenly (the partitions are lost), you should select Hard Disk Drive and specify the SSD.
+Please note: if the target SSD includes only one partition or it becomes RAW suddenly (the partitions are lost), you should select Devices instead and locate the SSD.

 Step 5: you should double click on the SSD drive to start a full scan (you can also finish this action by selecting the drive and clicking on the Scan button in the lower right corner); then, wait for the scan to process.